 For those missionaries choosing to stay and work digitally for the next for weeks or months, I want to share what some other missionaries are doing in this situation as well as some other advice and tips.
 The first two reactions are from my nephews who are serving full-time missions and the second two are advice from old people, myself and a friend who works at the MTC.
 Scroll to keep reading or click the link to jump to each person’s advice.

-- Nicholas Smith, serving in the Layton Utah mission
+- Reaction from Nicholas Smith, serving in the Layton Utah mission

-- Thomas Smith, formerly of the Concepcion Chile mission, now awaiting reassignment
+- Reaction from Thomas Smith, formerly of the Concepción Chile mission, now awaiting reassignment

-- My friend who works at the MTC
+- Ideas from my friend who works at the MTC

 Nicholas Smith Email – March 23, 2020